TABLE OF CONTENTS

-Check out this guide if you want to dive into the nitty-gritty details of buying the best AM4 motherboard; keep reading to see our current recommendations.
+Check out this guide if you want to dive into the nitty-gritty details of buying the best AM4 motherboard; Find our Intel Motherboard Guides here.

-- Socket AM4: Gigabyte X570 Aorus Elite or MSI Tomahawk B450 MAX for those not needing PCIE-4
+- AMD Socket AM4: Gigabyte X570 Aorus Elite or MSI Tomahawk B550

 This lets you pick a monitor configuration that fits the overall workflow you like to use without worrying too much about how Blender will fit into it.
 Blender’s UI is functional on both small and large screens, with hiDPI support on all platforms, too.